 Our global trade controls practice stands ready to aid clients in expanding and maintaining efficient cross-border trade in today’s challenging international marketplace.
 From Fortune 500 companies to smaller entrepreneurial enterprises, we have assisted clients regarding compliance, enforcement, licensing and policy concerns in numerous industries, including aerospace, electronics, energy, equipment manufacturers, investment funds and private equity, and technology.

 We develop, implement, audit and evaluate internal control programs and procedures to ensure compliance with interlocking, complicated defense trade controls, dual-use export controls, sanctions programs and other regulatory schemes.
 We advise clients on how these laws apply to their operational business activities and offer regulatory training for in-house staff.
-We assist clients with international investment decisions and transactions by conducting due diligence reviews of export control and sanctions issues, addressing related concerns and preparing risk factor assessments and disclosures.
+We also assist clients with transactional diligence and foreign investment decisions.

-By conducting internal compliance audits and investigations, we help companies identify potential violations of export controls and economic sanctions programs, assess related liabilities and develop mitigating and remedial measures and strategies.
+By conducting internal compliance audits and investigations, we help companies identify potential violations of export controls and economic sanctions programs, assess related liabilities, and develop mitigating and remedial measures and strategies.
 We help clients prepare and submit voluntary disclosures of violations to the relevant government agencies and negotiate the most favorable possible resolutions.
 Moreover, we defend clients in administrative proceedings and litigation, including civil and criminal investigations and enforcement actions initiated by the Department of Justice (DOJ) and other U.S. government agencies, as well as before EU member state authorities and enforcement agencies.

 Classification and Licensing

-As a heralded public policy and advocacy firm, Akin Gump is actively involved in the export control and sanctions-related reform initiatives of the President’s Export Council Subcommittee on Export Administration, congressional working groups, the American Bar Association and other professional associations and private business coalitions.
-We apprise international trade clients of the relevant legislative initiatives and the public policy debate in Washington, D.C., the capitols of other countries and multilateral organizations, such as the U.N., as well as the development of state and local sanctions laws.
+As a heralded public policy and advocacy firm, Akin Gump is actively involved in the export control and sanctions-related reform initiatives of the President’s Export Council Subcommittee on Export Administration, congressional working groups, the American Bar Association, and other professional associations and private business coalitions.
+We apprise international trade clients of the relevant legislative initiatives and the public policy debate—in Washington, D.C., the capitals of other countries and multilateral organizations, such as the United Nations—as well as the development of state and local sanctions laws.
 We then work with clients to help shape these policy developments.
-Akin Gump attorneys assist clients—including sovereign governments—in drafting proposed legislation.
-We lobby the congressional and executive branches, advise Congress on legislative initiatives and help draft and present congressional testimony focusing on export controls and economic sanctions concerns.
+Akin Gump lawyers and advisors assist clients—including sovereign governments—in drafting proposed legislation.
+We lobby the congressional and executive branches, advise Congress on legislative initiatives, and help draft and present congressional testimony focusing on export controls and economic sanctions concerns.